frenetic-lang/tutorials/NetKATRepeater/index.md

 In the [OxRepeater](OxRepeater) chapter, we wrote an efficient repeater that installs forwarding rules in the switch flow table.
-Recall that a repeater simply forwards incoming packets out all other ports.
-To simplify the example, suppose that the topology consists of a single switch with four ports, numbered 1 through 4:
+Recall that a repeater simply outputs packets out all ports, except the one that the packet came in on.
+Suppose that the topology consists of a single switch with four ports, numbered 1 through 4:

 ![Repeater](../images/repeater.png)